-The University of Chicago Law School is accepting applications for the 2014 Salzburg Lloyd N. Cutler Fellows Program.
-Five 2L, 3L, and LL.M students will be selected to participate.
-The Salzburg Cutler Fellows Program brings together 50 of the nation’s top law students with leading academics, judges, and practitioners in the fields of private and public international law.
-The two-day program examines the most critical issues shaping today’s international law agenda and creates a network of men and women interested in careers in international practice and public service.
+The University of Chicago Law School is accepting applications for the 2022 Salzburg Lloyd N. Cutler Fellows Program.
+Four 2L, 3L, and LL.M students will be selected to participate.
+The Salzburg Cutler Fellows Program brings together 56 of the nation’s top law students with leading academics, judges, and practitioners in the fields of private and public international law.
+The program examines the most critical issues shaping today’s international law agenda and creates a network of men and women interested in careers in international practice and public service.
 Cutler Fellows are also invited to apply for scholarships to attend seminars in Salzburg, Austria, on topics relevant to their papers and professional interests.

-At the heart of the program is the preparation by each Fellow of a paper, to be submitted in a five-to-eight-page executive-summary form by January 15, 2015, for review by the other participants and a group of outstanding law professors, judges and practitioners.
+At the heart of the program is the preparation by each Fellow of a paper, to be submitted in a five-to-eight-page executive-summary form by 4th February 2022, for review by the other participants and a group of outstanding law professors, judges, and practitioners.

 The program components will be spread over roughly three weeks (February 24-March 12, 2022).
 The small group break-out sessions in which fellows present their papers before faculty members and fellow participants of the same session will be conducted via short virtual sessions.
 Due to their exam schedule, University of Chicago Law School and Stanford Law School participants will present their papers during the first paper workshop session on February 24th.

 Depending on the state of the pandemic this winter, The Salzburg Lloyd N. Cutler Fellows Program will decide whether to hold an in-person session in Washington on March 11-12 or virtually that weekend.
 Regardless of the format, the events that weekend will include public lectures and discussions with mentors (many of whom are Cutler Fellow alumni) to advise on different careers involving international law.
 All representatives are required to meet their school’s requirements for in-person instruction to attend.